×

 Where will I buy groceries and do other shopping in Uruguay?

 "People living in Uruguay typically buy groceries and do other shopping at supermarkets, local markets, and convenience stores.
 Many people also shop online for groceries and other items.
-Additionally, there are a variety of specialty stores, such as butchers, bakers, and fishmongers, where people can purchase specific items," explained one retiree living in Uruguay.
+Additionally, there are a variety of specialty stores, such as butchers, bakers, and fishmongers, where people can purchase specific items," said one member in Uruguay.

 About the Author